-Specific criteria are established by NRPA in connection with the licence review, annual status reports, and the discharge permits.
+Specific criteria are established by NRPA in connection with the operating licence review, annual status reports, and the license for radioactive waste management and discharges.
 The requirements are included in the safety analysis reports for both the radioactive waste management plant and the Himdalen facility.
 IAEA safety standards are used as guidance in issuing and reviewing the safety analysis reports.

-A specific requirement and overarching premise for both currently operating and new facilities is that, for future generations, the burdens emanating from present-day nuclear activities shall not be greater than those permitted for the current generation.
+A specific requirement and overarching premise for both currently operating and new facilities is that, for future generations, the burden emanating from present-day nuclear activities shall not be greater than those permitted for the current generation.
 Protective measures providing for the effective protection of individuals, society and the environment constitute an integral part of the national framework legislation with due regard to internationally endorsed criteria and standards.

-Article 12.
+Article12.
 Existing facilities and past practices